 The current Class A and B permitted vessels would be issued new "small" vessel permits.
 The current Class C and D permitted vessels would be issued "large" vessel permits.
 Additionally, the latent permits in each permit class would automatically transfer to their respective new permit category.
 The eligibility requirements under Alternative 2 would only limit permits to U.S. citizens and nationals and applicants interested in a permit would not need to show documented history in the fishery, except in the instance when more than one applicant is interested in an available permits.
 Reducing the minimum harvest requirements could allow some Class A and B permit holders to renew their permits when they otherwise would have to forfeit them.
 An average class A vessel lands 233 lb per trip and takes 59 trips annually.
 Therefore, similar to Alternative 1, it is expected that small vessels can meet the proposed minimum harvest requirement over a three year period.
-Additionally, if the minimum harvest requirement remains at 1,000 lb this could deter any potential new entrants due to the removal of the requirement for documented history in the fishery in order to obtain a permit.
+Additionally, if the minimum harvest requirement for documented history in the fishery in order to obtain a permit.